trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 1. You need to install jq to parse the Taqueria json configuration file.
    [Install jq](https://github.com/stedolan/jq)

 1. On `package.json`, change the `dev` command on `scripts` configuration.
-Prefix it with a `jq` command to create an new environment variable pointing to your last smart contract address on testing env :
+Prefix it with a `jq` command to create an new environment variable pointing to your last smart contract address on testing env:

    ```bash
        "dev": "jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env && vite",